neurogeriatricskiel/KielMAT/examples/PAM_example.md

 ```

 ## Apply the physical activity monitoring algorithm
-Now, we are running physical activity monitoring (PHAM) algorithm from main module (`NGMT.ngmt.modules.PHAM.Physical_Activity_Monitoring`).
+Now, we are running physical activity monitoring (PAM) algorithm from main module (`NGMT.ngmt.modules.PAM.Physical_Activity_Monitoring`).
 The inputs of the algorihm are as follows.
 The input_data, includes data with a time index along with accelerometer data (N, 3) for x, y, and z axes.
 The sampling_frequency is the sampling frequecy of the acceleration data which is defined in Hz, and the default value of it is 100 Hz.
 The next input, thresholds, are provided as a dictionary containing threshold values for physical activity detection.
 The epoch_duration is the epoch length in seconds and the default value is 5 seconds.
 The last input of the algorithm is plot_results, which, if set to True, generates a plot showing the average Euclidean Norm Minus One (ENMO) per hour for each day.
 The default is True.